embark-framework/embark-site/source/docs/contracts_deployment.md

 }
 </code></pre>

-You can specify the balance using a unit as "5 ether" of "200 finney", if no unit is specified the value will be in wei.
+You can specify the balance using a unit such as "5 ether" of "200 finney".
+If no unit is specified the value will be in wei.

 If you are using Infura.io to connect to a blockchain node, this is also possible to connect to from Embark like so.
 The following specifies the configuration for the web3 provider, not the blockchain node configuration itself.